-Follow our sequel on the casus results in the project Grip on Dryers – this month part 1 of 5.
+Follow our sequel on the case results in the project Grip on Dryers – this is part 1 of 5.

-Within the ISPT Grip on Dryers program, several companies that seek to innovate their drying process, teamed up with technology providers and experts from the Dutch drying community.
-In each case, the combined effort and knowledge exchange led to sufficient momentum and confidence for the industrial partner involved, to move beyond the idea phase and towards actual process innovation.
+Within the Grip on Dryers program, several companies that aim to innovate their drying process, teamed up with technology providers and experts from the Dutch drying community.
+In each case, the combined effort and knowledge exchange led to sufficient momentum and confidence for the industrial partner involved to move beyond the idea phase and towards actual process innovation.

 Huhtamaki in Franeker is a producer of fiber-form products such as egg trays.
 In Leeuwarden, they design and construct the forming and drying machinery for the concern world-wide.

 There is a growing market for high quality, smooth and food grade single use fiber-form packing.
 The ambition of Huhtamaki is to make a new generation of machines that can produce at a much higher throughput and significant lower energy consumption than currently possible.

 3D paper board shapes